nomis/logitech-z906/firmware.rst

 Control Console
 ---------------

-The microcontroller in the control console is an STM8S103K3.
+The microcontroller in the control console is an STM8S103K3 or an STM32C031K4.
 The programming header is at the bottom of the PCB to the right of the microcontroller.

 .. figure:: console-pcb.jpg
    :height: 275px